Inspired from : Rôti de boeuf au four

 Arrange the bay leaf, cloves, tomato puree and garlic around the edges.
 Pour the wine around the roast.

-Cover the meat with the mustard mix or rub it with salt and place the sprigs of thyme with a few knobs of butter on the meat.
+Cover the meat with the mustard mix or rub it with salt and place the sprigs of thyme with a few knobs of butter on the meat and 2 more sprigs in the dish.

 Place the temperature probe and put the meat in the oven.